akram3598786/Todo-App-JSON_React.js/README.md

 # Todo App

-During the learning of react and JSON server to perform all CRUD functionalities I built this web application built using React.js.
+During the learning of react and JSON server to perform all CRUD functionalities I built this web application using React.js.
 In this application user can add, update and delete todo in list rendering from JSON server with pagination facility.

 ## Built with